The Gentleman's Guide to Enjoying Milan

 Step 3: Eat authentic Milanese cuisine

-What better way to enjoy Milanese culture than to partake in one of its important facets: its cuisine.
+What better way to enjoy Milanese culture than to partake in its important facets: its cuisine.
 Make sure to visit these restaurants for authentic cuisine in town:

 Ratanà